 Adjusting Resource Limits

 A newly created environment receives a certain amount of cloudlets.
 Resource consumption depends on the type and quantity of your software stacks.
 Upon being added to the environment, each stack receives the

 If you would like to change these values and scale your environment, the maximum number of available resources (cloudlets) can be increased/decreased manually through the Environment topology wizard.
 For that, use the cloudlet sliders in the Vertical Scaling section of its central pane.

-In the case your application becomes highly popular and a single server’s capacity is not enough, feel free to scale it horizontally by means of increasing the number of nodes manually or configure a set of triggers for automatic horizontal scaling of your application server.
+You can use the automatically gathered statistics to check the consumption level for the last month and set the amount of resources according to it.
+And in the case your application becomes highly popular and a single server’s capacity is not enough, feel free to scale it horizontally by means of increasing the number of nodes manually or configure a set of triggers for automatic horizontal scaling of your application server.